Reiikz/lbbapi/docs/README.md

 All successfull requests will return an empty 200.
 Otherwise the header is set to a meaningful http error and a help string is returned.

+> Use the cpanel to generate an access token and give it the appropriate permissions.

+> **Note:** you are expected to use the token the server generates for you and it is filtered to contain random plaintext hex data in all caps.
+While you can use cookies to access all non API functions of LBBAPI this is not intended use and therefore will not be supported.

 ## Permissions

 - `admin`